 - 1947 - RHP Kent Tekulve was born in Cincinnati.
 The rubber armed reliever pitched 12 years for the Pirates (1974-85) with a record of 70-61-158/2.68, and appeared in 90 games twice, making 722 Pittsburgh outings for 1,017-1/3 IP.
-He saved three of the four wins against the Orioles in the 1979 World Series.
-He and Mike Marshall are the only pitchers to make 90 appearances three times during their career.
-Teke is now a Root Sports analyst, special spring instructor and a heart transplant recipient.
+He saved three of the four wins against the Orioles in the 1979 World Series, and Teke & Mike Marshall are the only pitchers to make 90 appearances three times during their career.
+Tekulve is now a Root Sports analyst, special spring instructor and a heart transplant recipient.

 - 1996 - “Foxy” Ned Hanlon was selected to the Hall of Fame.
 He played and managed for the Alleghenys, Burghers and Pirates (1889-91) but his glory years were as skipper of the Baltimore Orioles and Brooklyn Superbas.
 Noted as a keen tactician, he came up with innovations still in play today such as the hit-and-run, double steal and “Baltimore chop.”
 He was inducted on August 4th.